Peek-A-Boo

 Distraction from Children

-Educators needed to focus on caring for the children, but updating the app took time and attention away from them.
+Educators needed to focus on caring for children, but updating the app took time and attention away from them.

-Confusing and Error-Prone Interface
+Confusing and Frustrating Interface

 Solution